moscaribera-axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra.md

 #### Revert Cassandra's driver configuration in API Gateway

 Update API Gateway back to use Cassandra's `V4` protocol.
+You must update and restart each API Gateway instance individually:

 1. To reconfigure the protocol version on each instance of API Gateway, edit the `INSTALL_DIR/apigateway/groups/GROUP_ID/INSTANCE_ID/conf/jvm.xml` file, and remove the previously set JVM argument.